top of page

 Regions and Terroirs

 In the northeast, Podravje, and in the southeast, Posavje, enjoy a moderate-to-cool continental climate, balanced by the cooling touch of the Alps and the warmth of the Pannonian Plain.
-Primorska region is situated to the west basks in a moderate-to-warm Mediterranean climate.
+Primorje region is situated to the west basks in a moderate-to-warm Mediterranean climate.

 Cool Slovenia Penina Wine Regions